Trip Reports, Trail Work Parties & Guidebooks

 I know someone who did the whole hike barefooted.
 But I recommend shoes or boots

 Upper Snow Lake and Nada Lake will be the warmest lakes, relatively.
-The south shore of Upper Snow is mostly beach.
-The south end of Nada is smooth granite.

 There are ways to avoid an eight-mile road hike between the Snow Lakes and Stuart Lake trailheads after a long day on the trail.
 Here are the details.